Monday, November 8, 2010

 Hello,

 Can you tell me what menu items are vegan (no animal products)?
-From your website's allergen chart I cannot determine what products have no animal ingredients in them.
+From your website's nutritional area I can only determine if certain things are or are not present in your foods, but without seeing an ingredient list I cannot determine what products have no animal ingredients in them.
 Your help is greatly appreciated.

 Best,